BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-11-19-velocity-europe-2013-day-3.md

-> Tools, not rules

- Paul Lewis
+> "Tools, not rules" Paul Lewis